 Aviad Haramati, PhD

-Aviad “Adi” Haramati, PhD, is Professor of Integrative Physiology in the Departments of Biochemistry, Molecular & Cellular Biology and Medicine (Nephrology), and co-director of the CAM Graduate Program at Georgetown University Medical Center.
-He received a PhD in Physiology from the University of Cincinnati and came to Georgetown after 5 years at Mayo Clinic.
-His research interests addressed renal and electrolyte homeostasis, but now he focuses on medical education and rethinking how health professionals are trained.
-In April 2013, he was named the inaugural director of the Center for Innovation and Leadership in Education (CENTILE) at Georgetown University Medical Center (GUMC).
+Aviad “Adi” Haramati, PhD, is Professor of Integrative Physiology and co-director of the Graduate Program in Integrative Medicine & Health Sciences at Georgetown University Medical Center (GUMC).
+A graduate of Brooklyn College (CUNY), he received a PhD in Physiology from the University in Cincinnati College of Medicine, and came to Georgetown 38 years ago, after 5 years at Mayo Clinic.
+In 2013, he was named the Founding Director of the Center for Innovation and Leadership in Education (CENTILE) at GUMC.
+His research interests for over 25 years addressed renal and electrolyte homeostasis, but in the past two decades he has focused on medical education and rethinking how health professionals are trained.